 Other positions may include:

-School council members are elected or chosen for approximately a two year term.
-Half the membership is elected or chosen every year.
-This creates vacancies for school councillor positions every year.
+School council members are elected (or co-opted in the case of community members) for approximately a two year term.
+Half the membership is elected or co-opted each year creating vacancies for the annual school council election.

 Staff members on leave

 A Department employee on any form of leave or secondment can stand for school council election and has the same Department employee status they had prior to going on leave.